mdsanima/dotfiles/lib/README.md

 fi
 ```

-If you want to use this on other directory you must give the correct path to the
+If you want to use this example code on other directory you must give the
-libraries.
+correct path to the libraries.